RKostadinov/software-cheaters/C-test-stuff/README.txt

 While saving use the format "#{name}_#{number_of_attempt}.html"

 This isn't for cheating.
-It's reviewing.
+It's for reviewing.